Thoughts Emerge From Consciousness

 “Rather than being your thoughts and emotions, be the awareness behind them.” — Eckhart Tolle, A New Earth

-We are the witnesser of our thoughts which take place through us, like a radio transmitting a frequency signal.
-We are not the signal, but the receiver of the signal.
+We are the witnesses of our thoughts, which occur through us like a radio transmitting a frequency signal.
+We are not the signal but the receiver of the signal.
 Thoughts alone are not the cause of our suffering and unhappiness.
-It is when we identify and attach ourselves to them, we suffer.
+It is when we identify and attach ourselves to them we suffer.
 Does this make sense?
-Are you comfortable knowing what you think does not make up who you are because your thoughts are constantly changing?
-It may not surprise you that thoughts are likely to change as we mature.
-For instance, what we thought during our teenage years is no longer useful as an adult because we have outgrown our environment.
-Comparable to the childhood toys we no longer play with, new thoughts occupy space in our mind to reflect our current reality.
+Are you comfortable knowing what you think does not make up who you are because your thoughts constantly change?
+It may not surprise you that our thoughts will likely change as we mature.
+For instance, what we thought during our teenage years was no longer helpful to us as adults because we had outgrown our environment.
+Comparable to the childhood toys we no longer play with, new thoughts occupy space in our minds to reflect our current reality.

-Similarly, we cannot stop thoughts occurring any more than preventing vital body functions.
-Our aim should be to reduce the volume on thoughts by becoming the perceiver, thus identifying with them less.
-This is why mindfulness is a useful tool to help us manage us our thoughts because we learn to observe them with a detached focus.
-Our aim is to allow thoughts to enter our awareness and notice them, instead of becoming invested in them.
-The moment we place our awareness on identifying and attaching ourselves to transitory thoughts, we relinquish control.
+Similarly, we cannot stop thoughts from occurring more than preventing vital body functions.
+Our aim should be to reduce the volume of thoughts by becoming the perceiver, thus identifying with them less.
+Mindfulness is a valuable tool to help us manage our thoughts because we learn to observe them with a detached focus.
+We aim to allow thoughts to enter our awareness and notice them instead of becoming invested in them.
+We relinquish control when we place our awareness on identifying and attaching ourselves to transitory thoughts.
 In other words, power is maintained in choosing thoughts over others.
-Reflect on this for a moment: you are only aware of thoughts in your field of awareness for that is where they exist.
-How about those fleeting thoughts that come and go which you don’t have time to associate with?
+Reflect on this moment: You are only aware of thoughts in your field of awareness, and that is where they exist.
+How about those fleeting thoughts that come and go that you don’t have time to associate with?
 What of the thoughts that enter your stream of consciousness while dreaming?
-Why don’t you accept those thoughts as real?
-Thoughts require an observer, otherwise they are nothing more than a barrage of matter contained within consciousness.
+Why don’t you accept those thoughts as accurate?
+Thoughts require an observer.
+Otherwise, they are nothing more than a barrage of matter in consciousness.

 Negative Inner Dialogue